 Like its predecessor, the new camera is user-friendly, with a price tag that's also pocket-friendly – it’s on shelves for $1,199 / £1,210 / AU$1,959 (matching the launch price of the 80D in the US).
 This makes it a tempting all-rounder for ambitious beginners and experienced enthusiasts who need a camera that can handle a variety of shooting situations.

 In short, with the 90D, Canon has proven that DSLRs aren’t quite ready to kick the bucket yet.

 - Face Detection when using the viewfinder

 - Uncropped 4K video

-At first glance, there’s not much physical difference between the EOS 80D and its new successor.
+At first glance, there’s not much physical difference between the EOS 80D and its successor.
 The innards, however, are brand-spanking new, with a 32.5MP APS-C CMOS sensor taking centerstage.
-Historically, sensor resolution of most APS-C cameras have topped out at about 24MP – meaning the 90D (and the EOS M6 Mark II with the same sensor) offers the highest resolution found in the crop-sensor class of cameras.
+Historically, the sensor resolution of most APS-C cameras has topped out at about 24MP – meaning the 90D (and the EOS M6 Mark II with the same sensor) offers the highest resolution found in the crop-sensor class of cameras.